notysozu/smartdesk/BACKEND_REBUILD_SUMMARY.md

-# Backend Rebuild Summary - Authentication Fixed
+# Backend Rebuild Summary - ✅ FULLY FUNCTIONAL

 ## ✅ What Was Fixed